‘No amnesty!’: Brazilian protests demand jail for rioters

 Bolsonaro denied the president’s accusation Sunday.
 Writing on Twitter, he said peaceful protest is part of democracy, but vandalism and invasion of public buildings cross the line.

 Authorities are also investigating the role of the federal district’s police in either failing to halt protesters’ advance or standing aside to let them run amok.
 Prosecutors in the capital said local security forces were negligent at the very least.
-A supreme court justice temporarily suspended the regional governor, who oversees the force, for what he termed “willful omission”.
+A supreme court justice temporarily suspended the regional governor, who oversees the force, for what he termed “willful omission” and issued warrants for the preventative arrests of the former heads of the security secretariat and military police, as well as searches of their residences.

 Another justice blamed authorities across Brazil for not swiftly cracking down on “homegrown neofascism.”

-The upheaval finally prompted municipal and state governments to disperse pro-Bolsonaro encampments outside military barracks that have lasted since the election.
+The upheaval finally prompted municipal and state governments to disperse the pro-Bolsonaro encampments outside the military barracks.
 Their tents and tarps were taken down, and residents were sent packing.

-But pro-democracy protesters on Monday sought to ensure that their message — “No amnesty!” — was heard by the authorities responsible for investigating and prosecuting, as well as far-right elements who might dare defy democracy again.
+Meanwhile, pro-democracy protesters want to ensure their message — “No amnesty!” — will be heeded by both the law enforcement authorities and any far-right elements who might dare defy democracy again.

-“After what happened yesterday, we need to go to the street,” said Marcos Gama, a retiree who protested Monday night in Sao Paulo.
+“After what happened yesterday, we need to go to the street,” said Marcos Gama, a retiree protesting Monday night in Sao Paulo.
 “We need to react.”

 AP videojournalist Mello reported from Sao Paulo.
+AP writer Carla Bridi contributed from Salvador.